LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

 Part 4: Print the Result
 ------------------------

 Almost done!
-Now you just need to build the complete Mad-Lib and display it in the console.
+Now you just need to complete the Mad-Lib and display it in the console.

 The next statement in ``main()`` calls the ``create_output`` function and sends it the ``user_responses`` dictionary and the original ``mad_lib`` string.
 These